Continuously Updated

 Infection Control caps included IceCap® included IceCap® included Wipe disinfection only Film included

-Best For Residents, PCPs, PAs/NPs High-volume derm Everyday derm use Optics purists Budget entry
+Best For Residents, PCPs, PAs/NPs High-volume derm Everyday derm use Optics purists High-magnification enthusiasts

 Editorial Verdict

 For most clinicians — residents, PCPs, PAs, and NPs adding dermoscopy to their practice — SkinLens delivers clinical-grade imaging at a price that doesn't require a capital equipment approval.
-At $550–$650, it sits in a sweet spot that the legacy brands simply don't compete in.
+At $650, it sits in a sweet spot that the legacy brands simply don't compete in.
+We would be hard pressed to find a reason not to recommend trying a SkinLens device to anyone.
+At this price point it re-writes the cost calculus of dermoscopy entirely.
+Trainees, medical assistants, and primary care providers now have access to top-class dermoscopy at a previously unheard of price.

 Top Dermatoscopes, Reviewed